JoshDevenyi/PokemonPassionProject/README.md

 •	Having the trainer data be tied to user accounts.

-•	Being able to add a picture when creating a new Pokémon, not just through a
+•	Being able to add a picture when creating a new Pokémon, not just when editing one